alexbieber/SocioPhish/README.md

 - Change to cloned directory and run `SocioPhish.sh` -
 ```
 $ cd SocioPhish
-$ bash sociophish.sh
+$ bash sociophisher.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `SocioPhisher` is installed.
+- On first launch, It'll install the dependencies and that's it. `SocioPhish` is installed.

 ### Run on Docker
 ```